 Examination Board: OCR

-Grade 5 in GCSE Religious Studies and Grade 5 in GCSE English.
+Grade 5 or above within Religious Studies and a Grade 5 or above in English.

 What will I study?